Okta Verify configurations for Windows devices

 ProxyURL

-Configure the URL and port for the proxy server that are used to access the AutoUpdate Service (C:\Program Files\Okta\UpdateService\Okta.Coordinator.Service.exe.config).
+Configure the URL and port for the proxy server used to access the AutoUpdate Service (C:\Program Files\Okta\UpdateService\Okta.Coordinator.Service.exe.config).

 Copy